satoshi999/AtomPubForPHP/README.md

 | $type | Requied | String | Markup of xml that will be send to AtomPub API |

 ### AtomPub_Message
-Created send XML by generate instance with list of AtomPub_Value
+Create send XML by generate instance with list of AtomPub_Value
 ##### Constructor
 | Parametor | Constraint | Data Type |
 |---|---|---|